Prework and Notes

 - A custom metadata type called Region (API Name

-Region__mdt) with two records, one each for APAC and EMEA
+Region__mdt) with two fields, APAC and EMEA

 - A lead assignment rule Region Assignment that will assign leads to either queue based on the lead’s region